 Because magnesium is the fourth most abundant mineral in your body, a deficiency can actually harm your health.
 Researchers have found more than 3,750 magnesium-binding sites on human proteins which gives you an idea of how important magnesium is for the optimal functioning of your body.
-Typically only about 30 to 40% of the magnesium is absorbed by the body from food.
+Typically only about 30 to 40% of magnesium is absorbed from food.

 Why you need magnesium

 Magnesium is critical to over 300 enzyme systems that regulate and guide blood glucose control, blood pressure, muscle and nerve function, heart rhythm and bone health.

 Foods that are rich in magnesium include avocados, almonds, cashews, Brazil nuts, brown rice, cashews, dark leafy greens such as spinach and black beans, all of which offer at least 15% of the daily required amount in a single serving.
 Many food processing methods remove magnesium, so eat whole foods as much as possible.

 Your doctor can test your serum magnesium level, but here’s an important tip to remember.
 Research from Dr. Ron Elin has shown that anything in the lower half of the normal range of serum magnesium really indicates magnesium deficiency.
 So it’s important that you are right at the top of the serum magnesium range.